andresgomezfrr/normalizer/docs/_posts/2017-02-14-filter-functions.md

 ### IsListFilter

-The IsListFilter is a filter that allow us filter if a concrete dimension is a List class.
+The IsListFilter is a filter that allows us to filter if a specific dimension is a List class.

 ```json
 {